aspose-page/Aspose.Page-Reference-Tutorials/content/english/java/postscript-shapes/add-rectangle/_index.md

 ## Prerequisites
 Before diving into the tutorial, ensure you have the following prerequisites in place:
 - Basic understanding of Java programming.
 - Aspose.Page for Java library installed.
-If not, download it from the [official Aspose.Page for Java documentation](https://reference.aspose.com/page/java/).
+If not, download it from the [Aspose.Page for Java documentation](https://reference.aspose.com/page/java/).
 - A Java development environment set up on your machine.
 ## Import Packages
 In your Java project, start by importing the necessary packages: